 We also have a growing land trust program focused on conserving working woodlands.
 We showcase sustainable management techniques and practices on all the lands we own.

 Welcome and we hope you enjoy our website.

 For more information on becoming a member, click here: Membership

 This year's Field Day on Saturday, Sept.
-6 will feature old favorites and new surprises at Hidden Valley Nature Center, 131 Egypt Rd. in Jefferson, founded by Bambi Jones and Tracy Moskovitz, Maine’s 2014 Outstanding Tree Farmers.
-Our Field The day's events will include:
+6 featured old favorites and new surprises at Hidden Valley Nature Center, 131 Egypt Rd. in Jefferson, founded by Bambi Jones and Tracy Moskovitz, Maine’s 2014 Outstanding Tree Farmers.

 Planning for the future of your woodland or succession planning is something all woodland owners must do to ensure the future stewardship of their property.
 Click Here to view informational articles on succession planning.
 Enjoy!

 This interactive program was designed with the private woodland owner in mind.
 Try it yourself to see if you are already a woodland steward.